yellowflowersorganics-star/smartcrop-os/docs/ADMIN_GUIDE.md

-# 🔧 SmartCrop - Administrator Guide
+# 🔧 CropWise - Administrator Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-This guide is for system administrators responsible for deploying, configuring, and maintaining SmartCrop.
+This guide is for system administrators responsible for deploying, configuring, and maintaining CropWise.

 ---